Steven17D/Lego3/developer_guide.md

 # Lego 3 - Developer Guide

-This file has 2 main purposes:
+This fle has 2 main purposes:
 1. Help you develop Lego 3 (core, libs or tests), prevent common mistakes and save your time when entering the project.
 2. Keep Lego 3 repository clean and order, avoid conflicts between developers and save the time of who reads/uses your code.

 ## Background